 Since this expedition comes very close to the international border with Tibet, a written permit from SDM Reckong poo is a must and will be verified by Shurting and Charang ITBP.
 So plan this without fail.
 This is a unique trek that starts from a rocky desert-like environment and ends up in the absolute beauty of greenery at Chitkul.
 So in 5 days’ time, we can experience the change every day.
 And tents/provisions are a must for at least 3 days after Charang.

 To do this trek, one has to take a Jeep Safari (I am not sure about the availability of Bus) from Reckong Peo to Thangi/Lumbar which will cost anywhere from Rs.2500 to 3000 and henceforth trek the next 5 days.
 This Jeep safari is along Reckong Poo-Pooh-Nako-Kaza (Spiti) highway which is in full grandeur on an ancient mountain system to the Himalayas.
 Geologists claim this to be the confluence of Himalayas, Dhauladar, and Zanskar mountain systems.
 Very rugged mountains and the moon-like landscape (read cold dry rocky dusty).

-Bordering along western Himalaya with Tibet and Garhwal, the Baspa valley of Kinnaur has been open to visitors since the early nineties.
+In the western Himalayas, bordering along with Tibet and Garhwal, the Baspa valley—also called Sangla valley—of Kinnaur has been open to visitors since the early 90s.
 The valley got its name from the Baspa river which originates from Chung Sakhago pass and meanders for around 30 km before meeting Satluj on its left bank near Karcham.